 "The findings clearly show that, despite apparent investment in the past few years, most organizations are still ill-equipped for current business demands and need to say "goodbye" to their legacy environments.
 The Brocade vision for the network -- a fabric-based network -- enables our customers to simplify and automate their networks, as well as dramatically improve network efficiency, utilization and performance.
 It also represents another logical step on the path toward mass customer adoption of SDN, which is what respondents say they need," added Nolet.

 Brocade leads the way in SDN technologies to help unleash the power, intelligence and analytics of networks with a flexible, end-to-end cloud-based solution.
 To pave the way for SDN, Brocade VCS Fabric technology helps organizations create efficient data center networks that just work.
 Ethernet fabrics built on Brocade VCS Fabric technology provide unmatched automation, efficiency and VM awareness compared to traditional network architectures and competitive fabric offerings.
 In addition, they increase flexibility and IT agility, enabling organizations to transition smoothly to elastic, mission-critical networks in highly virtualized cloud data centers.

-* The study, commissioned by Brocade, was conducted by third-party research firm Vanson Bourne, and surveyed 400 senior ITDMs from large enterprises in the UK and US.
+* The study, commissioned by Brocade, was conducted by third-party research firm Vanson Bourne, and surveyed 400 senior ITDMs from large enterprises in the

 Tel: +44 (0) 20 8432 5194